 You must use the power supply when you connect the USB storage device to the router. - When you connect the USB storage device to the router's port, it might take up to two minutes before it is ready for sharing.
 By default, the USB storage device is available to all computers on your local area network (LAN). - 3.
 On a Mac that is connected to the network, select Go > Connect to Server.
 The Connect to Server window opens. - 4.
 In the Server Address field, enter smb://readyshare. - 5.
-When prompted, select the Guest radio button.
-If you set up access control on the router and you allowed your Mac to access the network, select the Registered User radio button and enter admin for the name and router admin password for the password.
-For more information about access control, see Network access control list on page 42. - Click the Connect button.
+When prompted, select the Guest radio button. - If you set up access control on the router and you allowed your Mac to access the network, select the Registered User radio button and enter admin for the name and router admin password for the password.
+For more information about access control, see Enable access control to allow or block access to the Internet on page 51.

+6. Click the Connect button.